stellarwp/restrict-content/readme.txt

 Content restriction works both with shortcodes and drop-down menu of access levels for post, pages, and most custom post types.

 Also includes frontend forms for user registration, login, and password reset so your members can do all these actions on the front end of your site without going to the wp-admin or wp-login.php pages.
+Display these with the [login_form] and [register_form] shortcodes.

 = Pro version available! =